ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/pa2.md

 Include the following (these are also what we will check for in grading, including length):

-- Your face and your student ID for a few seconds at the beginning.
+- Your face and your student ID (or other photo ID) for a few seconds at the beginning.
 You don't have to be on camera the whole time, though it's fine if you are.
 Just a brief confirmation that it's you creating the video and doing the work attached to the video.
 - A capture of your screen running your program including your example outputs.
 Make sure the code of your program AND your terminal output are shown in the video